Solar generator is about capturing the sun's energy and using it in your home.

 So, how big a solar generator?

 Up front it's important to decide how much home solar power you want from the sun.
 Just to run a few lights?
 Run a laptop?
-Then a one kilowatt inverter is sufficient.
-But let me warn you that the greed factor will kick in.
-Having discovered that the sun delivers its energy, generously, for free, you will want more and more.
+Then a one kilowatt inverter is sufficient, but let me warn you that the greed factor will kick in.
+Having discovered that the sun delivers its energy, generously, for free, you will want a lot more of it.

 My advice, plan a system,